rubys/wunderbar/docs/Modularity.md

 Note that Wunderbar templates can reference values provided as attributes and can yield back to the caller to get additional content.

-Next up, an [Angular.js demo](AngularJS.md) that takes modularity a step further.